hashicorp/aws-service-catalog-engine-for-tfc/README.md

 There are a few places where you can monitor your organization’s TFC runs and workspaces, but one of the easiest places to monitor them is under the “Runs” tab for a particular workspace.
 The “Runs” tab will contain each run for a particular workspace.
 Additionally, you can click into a workspace run from this view, allowing you to gain further insight into the state of the run and where and why it errored.
 This view also contains the raw log for a given run and its sentinel mocks.
 For more information on TFC runs, please refer to this [documentation](https://developer.hashicorp.com/terraform/cloud-docs/api-docs/run).

 # Uninstalling the Integration
-To uninstall the integration, you should first destroy any necessary information in AWS and then run the `terraform destroy` command.
+To uninstall the integration, you should first destroy any necessary information in AWS.
+Next, run the `terraform destroy` command.
 This will remove the integration.

 # Limitations